markusmichel/exam-bundle/README.md

 ## User Forms (tests, exams)
-In order to autodetect the form type for your custom/extended Question Models, you have to define it as a service and tyg it with `form.question_type` and add the attribute `data_class` to it.
+There is a predefined FormType `ExamType`, which displays a collection of `MultipleChoice` and `SingleChoice` questions.
+If you want to display your own form types, you have to tag them with `form.question_type` and add the attribute `data_class` to it.

 ```xml
 <service id="mmichel.form.type.multiple_choice_question_type" class="MMichel\ExamBundle\Form\MultipleChoiceQuestionType">